Ithaca forest preschool

 - Time in nature is important for children’s development.

-- Forest preschoolers are learning social-emotional skills while forming connections to the world around them and to a few special adults.
+- Forest preschoolers are learning social-emotional skills while forming connections to the world around them and to familiar, caring adults.

 - Children are encouraged to be curious, ask questions and explore which helps cultivate a life-long love of learning.